Last Updated: January 9, 2022

 - Limited customization for pages

 Building a website is one of the best ways of establishing your business online.
 While it’s useful in promoting products, it doesn’t guarantee you sales.
 You can use other alternatives such as advertising to capture potential consumers.
-However, Google Ads data shows that only about 8% convert into paying customers.
+However, Google Ads data shows that less than 4% of ads convert.

 Leadpages Inc. is here to help.
 It offers one of the best solutions for creating email lists, pushing advertisements, and managing conversations.
 You can utilizе tools such as pop-ups, sign-up forms, and landing pages.
 And it only takes a few clicks to take your marketing to the next level.